 Before you restructure a distressed private mortgage, eight compliance checkpoints stand between a clean workout and a legally exposed note.
 Skip them and you risk losing lien priority, triggering state lending laws, or creating a document trail that undermines enforcement later.

 Borrower workouts save deals — but only when the legal and operational scaffolding is solid.
-The private mortgage servicing workout strategies that protect your investment depend entirely on compliance execution at the loan level.
+The warning signs that a workout is off track are almost always compliance gaps, not financial ones.
 A modified payment schedule that violates state usury law or a forbearance agreement without proper recordation can convert a performing note into an unenforceable one.
 The checklist below gives private lenders, brokers, and note investors a structured framework for executing workouts that hold up.

 For deeper context on two of the most common workout tools, see how to structure forbearance agreements for private mortgage servicers and how loan modifications protect private lender profit.